 Cincinnati resident Ras TafarI shares about his own path to Jubilee and involvement with his building’s J-Rab (Jurisdiction Resident Advisory Board) – which advocates for social justice and represents more than 15,000 public housing residents.
 He shares about the impact of getting involved in J-Rab meetings, learning about being a section three resident and making community connections.

-Ras is a father of 11 children, with 23 grandchildren and three great-grandchildren.
-He is a recent graduate of Gateway Community College.
 Listen to more of his story from The Economics of Compassion Initiative’s “Sanctuary as Jubilee” forum: